alexander-pick/MKMTool/README.md

 **Version 0.8.0.4, 22.1.2021**
 + Fixed crashes in Wantlist editor and Check cheap deals (System.NullReferenceException exception in function InitWantList, caused by recent changes in the API)
-+ Fixed the expansion drop down list adding all expansions to the list every time the window is opened, resulting in duplicit entires in the list when opened more than once
++ Fixed the drop down lists for expansions and wanlist names multiplicating their entries every time the window is opened
 + Fixed some rare errors when updating database

 **Version 0.8.0.3, 13.1.2021**